Connect with us

 Fri, 01 Sep 2023 09:00:00 +0000

-An important email appeared in the inboxes of a small group of care workers north of Boston as this summer started.
+An important email appeared in the inboxes of a small group of health care workers north of Boston as this summer started.
 It warned that local temperatures were rising into the 80s.

 An 80-plus-degree day is not sizzling by Phoenix standards.
 Even in Boston, it wasn’t high enough to trigger an official heat warning for the wider public.

-But research has shown that those temperatures, coming so early in June, would likely up the number of heat-related hospital visits and deaths across the Boston region.
+But research has shown that those temperatures, coming so early in June, would likely drive up the number of heat-related hospital visits and deaths across the Boston region.

 The targeted email alert the doctors and nurses at Cambridge Health Alliance in Somerville, Massachusetts, got that day is part of a pilot project run by the nonprofit Climate Central and Harvard University’s Center for Climate, Health, and the Global Environment, known as C-CHANGE.